danielehc/katacoda-scenarios/vault-consul-acl/step1.md

 ...
 ```

-In this lab, you will configure the "default-deny" policy, which denies all operations by default.
-All operations will be evaluated against their token, and only operations granted by policy associated with the token will be allowed.
+In this lab, you will configure the "default-deny" policy, which
+denies all operations by default.
+All operations will be evaluated
+against their token, and only operations granted by policy associated
+with the token will be allowed.

-By enabling token persistence, tokens will be persisted to disk and reloaded when an agent restarts.
+By enabling token persistence, tokens will be persisted to disk and
+reloaded when an agent restarts.

 ### Start Consul server

-Once configuration is distributed on the nodes, it is possible to start the Consul server.
+Once configuration is distributed on the nodes, start the Consul server.

 `nohup sh -c "consul agent -config-file server.hcl -advertise '{{ GetInterfaceIP \"ens3\" }}' >~/log/consul.log 2>&1" > ~/log/nohup_consul.log &`{{execute T1}}

 ### Check server logs

-You can verify the Consul server started correctly by checking the logs.
+Verify the Consul server started correctly by checking the logs.

 `cat ~/log/consul.log`{{execute T1}}